alexleventer/astra-for-vscode/README.md

 1. Run `npm run publish`
 2. Paste in a personal access token (you can create a personal access token at dev.azure.com).
+3. Use GitHub CLI to tag a release in GitHub (example: `gh release create v0.3.7`)